lunulu/xml-benchmark/README.md

 ## 🤝 Contributing

-All contributions are welcome!
+Contributions are more than welcome!

+In particular, feel free to:
+- 🔧 Improve or optimize existing parsers (as long as it doesn't break fairness)
+- 🆕 Add parsers for new languages or libraries
+- 🛠 Refactor internal tooling or Makefiles

+**Note:** Please avoid "extreme" tuning (e.g. hardcoding output, unrealistic environment hacks) — the goal is realistic, portable performance.

 Want to add a new parser?

 1. Add your code under `langs/<language>/<parser_name>/`
 2. Implement `build`, `run`, and `clean` in the parser's `Makefile`